w3c/wai-media-guide/index.md

 And captions can be used:
 * In loud environments where users cannot hear the audio.
 For example, a bar, an airport, or a concert.
 * In quiet environments where users cannot turn on sound.
-For example, in a library, on public transporation, or when others are sleeping.
+For example, in a library, on public transportation, or when others are sleeping.
 * By people who cannot understand the spoken language well and can understand the written language better.
 For example, people who are not native speakers of the language.
 * By people to help them learn to read.
 For example, children, adults, and people learning a new language.
 * To better understand content because users can hear the information in audio and see it in text at the same time.
 For example, a [Research Study of Closed Captions & Transcripts {% include_cached external.html %}](https://www.3playmedia.com/2019/02/21/8-benefits-of-transcribing-captioning-videos/) found that 71% of students _without_ hearing difficulties use captions, primarily to help them focus and retain information.